raphaklaus/raphaklaus.github.io/about.md

 title: About me
 ---

-I've been working as a Software Engineer for nearly **12 years** now and have had the opportunity to work with amazing people and very exciting projects.
+I've been working as a Software Engineer for nearly **13 years** now and have had the opportunity to work with amazing people and very exciting projects.
 Developing solutions from the [Olympics](posts/como-um-bot-telegram-salvou-as-olimpiadas) to the [biggest ride hailing app solution in the Eastern Africa region](https://safeboda.com){:target="\_blank"}

-Right now I am working at [TIER](https://tier.app), Europe's leading solution for urban micromobility present in Europe and Middle East.
-I'm part of the IoT team developing the backend services that integrates with the vehicle's hardware.
+Right now I am working at [Dott](https://ridedott.com/), Europe's leading solution for urban micromobility present in Europe and Middle East.
+I'm part of the Ride Experience team that develops the customer facing application and its services.
+It's very exciting to ship stuff that impacts people directly!

-During this journey I collaborated with over **20 nationalities!** 🌐
+During this journey I collaborated with over **30 nationalities!** 🌐

 As far as technology goes, I've been developing using **NodeJS, Elixir, PostgreSQL, Redis, Kafka, Docker, Kubernetes** and some more in the recent years.